 In 2010, Dr. Brogan made a significant contribution to establish an endowment fund that will provide funding continuity for the lecture.
-Her endowment, combined with generous gifts from colleagues and friends, makes possible one of only two named lectures at the Rollins School of Public Health.
+Her endowment, combined with generous gifts from colleagues and friends, makes possible one of only four named lectures at the Rollins School of Public Health.
 If you wish to contribute to the endowment fund for this lecture, click here.
 Please choose "Other" under Designations and enter the Donna J. Brogan Lecture in Biostatistics in the text box that appears.

-2020 Donna J. Brogan Lecture
+2023 Donna J. Brogan Lecture

-March 30, 2020 at 4:00 p.m., Reception following
+April 20, 2023 at 4:00 p.m., Reception following

 See the full announcement here.